To comply with DOE's Zero Energy Ready Home program, all installed water heaters and fixtures must meet certain efficiency criteria.

 - The hot water distribution system shall store no more than 1.2 gallons between the hot water source and the furthest fixture.
 This shall be verified by either 1) a calculation using the piping or tubing interior diameter and the system length based on plans, or 2) by a field verification test, using the protocol described in Endnote 15, which demonstrates a minimum temperature rise of 10 °F by the time 1.4 gallons of water is delivered to the furthest hot water fixture.

 These provisions do not apply to multifamily buildings with central hot water delivery systems.
-These project types must satisfy the Efficient Hot Water Distribution provision instead (see Endnote 15).
+Multifamily projects must satisfy the Efficient Hot Water Distribution provision instead (see Endnote 15).

-The following Solution Center guides provide more information about water heaters and water distribution system:
+The following Solution Center guides provide more information about water heaters, showerheads and bath faucets, and plumbing distribution systems:

 Heat Pump Water Heaters

-Guide providing information about geothermal (ground-source) heat pumps including an overview of technology and guidance on compliance and installation.
+Guide providing information about ground-source (geothermal) heat pumps including an overview of technology and guidance on compliance and installation.

 Gas-Fired Tankless Water Heaters